hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

   ``cancel``.
 - The response is ``accept``, but the issuing Agent is no longer the owner or custodian (as appropriate to the role) of the Record.
+- The referenced record is no longer valid.

 Revoke Reporter